kykiefer/depression-detect/README.md

 The donation process:
 1. Record a ~40 second anonymized clip of you reading a provided paragraph (and see a cool spectrogram of your audio recording!).
-2. You will be prompted to complete an 8 question depression survey.
+2. You will be prompted to complete an 8 question psychiatric survey.

 The [Flask](http://flask.pocoo.org/) app is hosted on an [AWS EC2](https://aws.amazon.com/ec2/) instance utilizing [S3](https://aws.amazon.com/s3/) for storage.